flimflamjs/flimflam-docs/specification.md

 Every **UI component** should use:

-- ramda for all functional operations, like map, reduce, compose, etc
+- Ramda for all functional operations, like map, reduce, compose, etc
-- ramda functions for all state changes -- no state mutations
+- Ramda functions like assoc, merge, append, etc for all state changes; don't mutate objects
 - snabbdom for generating HTML and SVG trees
 - flyd for handling all asynchronous data (user events, ajax, etc)

-There are no hard specifications on non-UI components, but in general it is preferable if they use ramda and flyd and have a functional, non-mutating style.
+There are no hard specifications on non-UI components in flimflam, but in general it is preferable if they use ramda and flyd and have a functional, non-mutating style.
+They must work outside of any framework and be requirable using CommonJS.

 It is recommended but not required to use ES6.
-Coffeescript is generally discouraged to avoid obscuring the semantics of javascript.
+Coffeescript is discouraged to avoid obscuring the semantics of javascript.

 Other recommendations:
-- Provide GIF and linked demos for each component
+- Provide linked demos for each component

-- Provide full test coverage
+Lastly, provide a full suite of tests for every module.

 ## UI components